SharePoint/PnP-Guidance/articles/Bulk-user-profile-update-api-for-sharepoint-online.md

 ## Import file format
 <a name="sectionSection1"> </a>

 Information to be processed is provided with JSON formatted file.
 Here’s a structure for the file format.
-Notice that `AttributeName_m` is demonstrating how multi-value properties are defined in the source file.

 ```JSON
 {